PseudoDevs/IamGhost/FATAL16.md

-Last updated: 2024-04-02 16:59:52
+Last updated: 2024-04-02 17:00:25
-Random Quote: The less effort, the faster and more powerful you will be. - Bruce Lee
+Random Quote: There is no friendship, no love, like that of the parent for the child. - Henry Ward Beecher